-- "ESPP" means the Complete Solaria, Inc. 2023 Employee Stock Purchase Plan. - "Exchange Act" means the U.S. Securities Exchange Act of 1934, as amended. - "Extension Amendment Proposal" means the proposal presented at the Extension Meeting to amend the amended and restated memorandum and articles of association of FACT to extend the date by which FACT must complete its initial business combination from March 2, 2023 to June 2, 2023, and thereafter to up to three (3) times by an additional one month each time (or up to September 2, 2023) (such period, as may be extended, the "Extension Period"). - "Extension" means any extension of the date by which FACT must complete its initial business combination as contemplated by the Extension Amendment Proposal. - "Extension Articles Amendment" means the amendment to the amended and restated memorandum and articles of association of FACT, as proposed in the Extension Amendment Proposal, which was approved as a special resolution at the Extension Meeting. - "Extension Amendment Redemptions" means the redemption on March 1, 2023 by FACT shareholders of an aggregate of 23,256,504 Class A Ordinary Shares at a redemption price of \$10.21 per share, for an aggregate redemption amount of approximately \$237,372,952, in connection with the approval of the Extension Amendment Proposal and implementation of the Extension Articles Amendment. - "Extension Meeting" means the extraordinary general meeting of FACT shareholders held on February 28, 2023 to consider the Extension Amendment Proposal and Trust Amendment Proposal. - "FACT" means Freedom Acquisition I Corp., a Cayman Islands exempted company, prior to the consummation of the Domestication. - "FACT Board" means the board of directors of FACT. - "FACT Class A Ordinary Shares" or "Class A Ordinary Shares" means the 34,500,000 Class A ordinary shares, par value \$0.0001 per share, of FACT prior to the consummation of the Domestication. - "FACT Class B Ordinary Shares" or "Class B Ordinary Shares" means the 8,625,000 Class B ordinary shares, par value \$0.0001 per share, of FACT prior to the consummation of the Domestication. - "FACT Initial Shareholders" means the Sponsor, members of the Sponsor, and FACT's officers and directors. - "FACT Ordinary Shares" means the FACT Class A Ordinary Shares and the FACT Class B Ordinary Shares. - "FACT PIPE Investment" means investments in FACT or any subsidiary of FACT (including Complete Solaria following the Closing). - "FACT PIPE Investors" means the investors in any FACT PIPE Investment. - "FACT Private Placement Warrants," "Private Placement Warrants" or "Private Warrants" means the 6,266,667 warrants held by the Sponsor that were issued in a private placement at the time of FACT's IPO, each of which is exercisable for one Class A Ordinary Share at an exercise price of \$11.50 per share. - "FACT Public Warrants" or "Public Warrants" means the 8,625,000 warrants to acquire FACT Class A Ordinary Shares, issued as part of the FACT Public Units, at an initial exercise price of \$11.50 per share. - "FACT Special Committee" means the special committee of the FACT Board. - "FACT Warrants" means the FACT Private Placement Warrants and the FACT Public Warrants.
+- "ESPP" means the Complete Solaria, Inc. 2023 Employee Stock Purchase Plan. - "Exchange Act" means the U.S. Securities Exchange Act of 1934, as amended. - "FACT" means Freedom Acquisition I Corp., a Cayman Islands exempted company, prior to the consummation of the Domestication. - "FACT Board" means the board of directors of FACT. - "FACT Class A Ordinary Shares" or "Class A Ordinary Shares" means the 34,500,000 Class A ordinary shares, par value \$0.0001 per share, of FACT prior to the consummation of the Domestication. - "FACT Class B Ordinary Shares" or "Class B Ordinary Shares" means the 8,625,000 Class B ordinary shares, par value \$0.0001 per share, of FACT prior to the consummation of the Domestication. - "FACT Initial Shareholders" means the Sponsor, members of the Sponsor, and FACT's officers and directors. - "FACT Ordinary Shares" means the FACT Class A Ordinary Shares and the FACT Class B Ordinary Shares. - "FACT Private Placement Warrants," "Private Placement Warrants" or "Private Warrants" means the 6,266,667 warrants held by the Sponsor that were issued in a private placement at the time of FACT's IPO, each of which is exercisable for one Class A Ordinary Share at an exercise price of \$11.50 per share. - "FACT Public Warrants" or "Public Warrants" means the 8,625,000 warrants to acquire FACT Class A Ordinary Shares, issued as part of the FACT Public Units, at an initial exercise price of \$11.50 per share. - "FACT Special Committee" means the special committee of the FACT Board. - "FACT Warrants" means the FACT Private Placement Warrants and the FACT Public Warrants.